ArabiElidrisi/Arabic_DistilBERT/README.md

 ### Environment

-1. Create a virtual environment and activate it.
+1. Create a virtual environment and activate it

 python3 -m venv env
 source env/bin/activate

-### 2. Install transformers .
+### 2. Install transformers
-we have cloned the transformer library and then modified the library to work with the arabic.
+we have cloned the transformer library and then modified the library to work with the arabic language

-The orignal transformers library link
+Link to the orignal transformers library:

 `https://github.com/huggingface/transformers`

-but the `distillation` folder has been modified to work with the arabic models
+However, the `distillation` folder has been modified to work with arabic models

 ```
 cd transformes